 If one takes thirty days as one month and twelve months as one year, then the lowest of the six classes of divine beings on the plane of sensory desires lives five hundred years comprised of fifty year-long days (nine million human years).
 The second level lives one thousand years comprised of one hundred year-long days.
 The lifespan increases like this by a factor of four for each of the six classes.

 The first of the seventeen classes of divine beings on the plane of ethereal forms lives for half an intermediate eon comprised of half an intermediate eon-long days.
-Here, half an intermediate eon actually means half a great eon, that is, forty intermediate eons.
+Here, an intermediate eon actually means half a great eon, that is, forty intermediate eons and half of that is twenty intermediate eons.
 An intermediate eon is the time required for the human lifespan to go from ten to 80,000 years and back to ten changing at a rate of one year a century (or sixteen millions years).
 Therefore, the first of the seventeen classes of divine beings lives twenty intermediate eons comprised of twenty intermediate eon-long days, and the next three classes’ lifespans increase by twenty intermediate eons each, such that the fourth class lives eighty intermediate or one great eon comprised of one great eon-long days.
 From the fifth to the seventeenth class of ethereal form divine beings, this doubles, so that the seventeenth’s lifespan is 8192 great eons comprised of 8192 great eon-long days.
 For the divine beings in the formless dimension, the lifespan is 20,000 great eons comprised of 20,000 great eon-long days, then 40,000, 60,000 and 80,000.

 The hot joyless realm lifespans are given in terms of divine lifespans.
 The first hot joyless realm lifespan is five hundred years comprised of days equal to the lifespan of the first divine realm, that is, nine million year-long days.
 The second realm lifespan is one thousand years comprised of days equal to the lifespan of the second divine realm.
 Like this, the lifespans increase by a factor of eight up to the sixth hot joyless realm.
 The seventh hot joyless realm lifespan is twenty intermediate eons comprised of days equal to the lifespan of the first divine realms of the plane of ethereal forms, and the eighth is forty intermediate eons comprised of days equal to the lifespan of the second divine realms of the plane of ethereal forms (or 3.4 x 10 31 years).